leenath001/Portfolio-Analysis-/README.md

 # Portfolio-Analysis-
-Simulates portfolio performance using historical data and Geometric Brownian Motion (GBM) assumption
+Simulates portfolio performance using historical data and Geometric Brownian Motion (GBM) assumption.
+See Portfolio_Ex for example of use case

 Master_Data_Entry.xlsx
 *  Use https://www.nasdaq.com/market-activity/quotes/historical for data entry.
 Ensure time period is 1y.
 Sheet is formatted such that you can copy/paste data directly from download to sheet.